szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 120:** Make conjured magical weapons grant 2 APR by default

-The problem with these spells is that they promise power, but your little sickly wizard is not a very good fighter at all.
-I think this promise should be more serious, and therefore, by default, all these weapons grant 2 APR by default if the caster has no fighter levels.
-Otherwise, they grant 1.5 APR.
+These spells promise power, but your little wizard is not a good fighter at all.
+Thus, by default, they grant 2 APR if the caster has no fighter levels (otherwise, 1.5).

 **Component 443:** Make "Symbol, X" spells slightly more powerful and rebalance the enemy versions

 The following changes are enabled by default but can be configured individually:

 - **Symbol, Death**: Since it's difficult to know an enemy's exact health, this spell is often wasted on targets with more than 60 HP.
-This tweak allows the spell to affect targets above the 60 HP threshold, but they receive a +6 bonus to their saving throw, giving the spell a chance to succeed even against healthier foes.
+This allows the spell to affect targets above the 60 HP threshold, but with a +6 bonus to their saves.
-- **Symbol, Pain**: The spell no longer allows a saving throw.
+- **Symbol, Pain**: No longer allows a saving throw.
 It also reduces the target's damage output by 10%, and its duration is reduced from 11 turns to a more reasonable 11 rounds.
-- **Nerf enemy symbol spells**: Enemy-cast Symbol spells now have the same duration as player-cast versions, removing an artificial difficulty disparity.
+- **Nerf enemy symbol spells**: Enemy-cast Symbol spells now have the same duration as player-cast versions, removing an artificial disparity.

 **Component 1120:** Make some weapon categories suffer penalties to backstabbing for balance